zmdominguez/zmdominguez.github.io/_posts/2019-06-24-debug-options-timber.md

 To help in these situations, we turned to Timber.
 We log those "We should never get here!!!" scenarios using `Timber.e`.
 In production, those logs get sent to Fabric via `Crashlytics.log()`.
 In debug builds, those logs get sent to a crash log screen.

-This screen shows the stacktrace, if there's any and some basic information about the build and the device.
+This screen shows the stacktrace, if there's any, and some basic information about the build and the device.
 We also decided to use this screen to log any uncaught exceptions.
 At the bottom of the screen is a button to send the crash log through via an [Intent Chooser](https://developer.android.com/training/sharing/send).

 <center>
     <a href="https://imgur.com/StEAFvr"><img src="https://i.imgur.com/StEAFvr.png" title="source: imgur.com" /></a><br/>